Asbestos in Army Barracks & Bases

 This Army installation opened in 1942, around the time the military increased its use of asbestos during World War II.

-Fort Campbell was built to accommodate 23,000 people, many of whom were at risk of mesothelioma if they came in contact with asbestos on this base.
+Fort Campbell was built to accommodate 23,000 people, many of whom were put in danger of mesothelioma if they came in contact with asbestos.

 Fort Campbell used asbestos in: